tammoippen/geohash-hilbert/README.md

 one latitude / longitude position using a level 30 z-order curve.
 The implementation also allows for 'half'-levels, e.g. precision 11 use `11*5 = 55bit` corresponds to a level 27.5 z-order curve.

-**Note**: The parameter (and returns) order changed from lat/lng in `geohash` to lng/lat.
-Apart from that this package is a drop-in replacement for the original `geohash`.

 Geohash representation details
 ------------------------------